Workspace and Dialogs

 Open it with Ctrl+G Ctrl+U or the footer context indicator.
 The popup explains the current context denominator, active usage, compaction pressure, recent operation usage, and provider-specific usage details when available.

-Open it with Ctrl+G Ctrl+T or the thread info icon.
-The report summarizes selected-thread scope, provider/model state, run status, queue state, and history/session details useful for troubleshooting or handoff.
+Open it with Ctrl+G Ctrl+T or the session info icon.
+The report summarizes selected-session scope, provider/model state, run status, queue state, and history/session details useful for troubleshooting or handoff.

 Workspace settings